Michela Zroho

 Michela Andrienne Zroho (died 15 January 2019) was an Ivorian football player and manager.
-She has been a member of the Ivory Coast women's national team.
+She capped for the Ivory Coast women's national team.

 Club career

 Zroho had played for Juventus de Yopougon in Ivory Coast.

 International career

 Zroho had capped for Ivory Coast at senior level during the 2002 African Women's Championship qualification.

 Managerial career

 Zroho had been the assistant coach of the Ivory Coast women's national team and the head coach of Juventus de Yopougon in Ivory Coast.

 Death

 In mid-2018, Zroho had announced to the president of Juventus de Yopougon, Yves Gossé, that she would go to Ghana to improve as a football manager.
 She eventually ended up going to Tunisia.
 On 15 January 2019, she was found dead in her room.
 According to witnesses to the event, she died from asphyxiation in her sleep after forgetting to turn off the firewood, which she had lit due to the low temperatures that were there at that time.